Unidata/python-workshop/conda_binstar.md

 # Some conda definitions...

-# Conda packages
+# Conda "packages"

-- binary tarballs containing system-level libraries, Python modules, executable programs
+- Binary tarballs containing system-level libraries, Python modules, executable programs
+- Examples: numpy, matplotlib, ipython, libnetcdf, etc.
-- Can also build own conda packages for distribution via binstar channels
+- Can also build packages for distribution via binstar channels

-# Conda environments
+# Conda "environments"

-- a conda environment is a collection of packages
+- conda environment is a collection of packages
-- simply a directory on the file system containing conda packages
+- Simply a directory on the file system containing conda packages
-- environments nicely compartamentalized
+- Environments nicely compartmentalized
-- easy to set up environments.
+- Easy to set up environments
-- easy to invoke and switch between environments
+- Easy to invoke and switch between environments

-# Conda channels
+# Conda "channels"

 - conda packages originate from "channels"
-- there are default channels for most standard packages
+- There are default channels for most standard packages
-- add custom channels to find special packages
+- Add custom channels to find special packages
-- you can become your own channel binstar
+- You can become your own channel binstar
-- examine channel list in .condarc
+- Examine channel list in .condarc

 # Working with conda from the command line

 # The `conda` command

-- primary interface for managing Python packages
+- Primary interface for managing Python packages

 # Asking conda for help